jrpool/eslint/docs/rules/object-property-newline.md

 Without this option, the `never` string option prohibits any part of any property specification from appearing on a later line than any part of the preceding property specification.
 That implies that a one-property object literal may occupy as many lines as you want, but an object literal with more than one property must have all of its property specifications confined to the same line.

 With this option set to `true`, you make an exception for any non-initial property specification, if the comma that precedes it appears on the same line.
-This implies that an object literal can occupy as many lines as you want, if all of the commas between its property specifications precede the following ones on the same lines.
+This implies that an object literal can occupy as many lines as you want, if all of the commas between its property specifications precede the following property specifications on the same lines.
 Two common patterns permitted by this exception are:

 - comma-first (each line begins with a comma, rather than ending with a comma)
-- multiline expressions embedded in single-line lists
+- multiline expressions embedded in what would otherwise be single-line lists

 ### Notations